Prathameshsci369/TradingDataAnalyser/README.md

 # **Trading Data Analyser 📊🚀**
 A **robust data analysis pipeline** for **Binance trade history**, designed to process, analyze, and visualize trading data.
-This project calculates **key financial metrics**, ranks portfolios, generates visual insights, and provides an **automated trading report in PDF format**.
+This project calculates **key financial metrics**, ranks portfolios, generates visual insights, and provides an **automated trading report in PDF format.**.

 ---